Polyurea Garage Floor Coatings in Ann Arbor, MI

 Pitting Repair: Mender Epoxy Flooding

 The concrete showed heavy pitting across both sections of the slab.
 Standard skim coat repair does not fill deep or widespread pitting.
-Our crew used Mender epoxy to flood and fill the pitted areas.

 Our team applied Mender across multiple zones throughout the garage to make sure to fill up voids.
 Then we allowed the Mender to cure before the next step.
 This technique produced a stable, even base across the full slab.